No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 ## Project structure

-- `/.github/`: Contains the code of conduct, contributing guidelines, security policy, and other files for setting up the repository for this project on GitHub.
+- `.github/`: Contains the code of conduct, contributing guidelines, security policy, and other files for setting up the repository for this project on GitHub.
-- `/docs/`: Additional documentation (like this file)
+- `docs/`: Additional documentation (like this file)
-- `/public/`: Static assets to be served.
+- `public/`: Static assets to be served.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)
-- `/src/`: Application source directory.
+- `src/`: Application source directory.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)
-  - `/src/app/`: App Router.
+  - `src/app/`: App Router.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure).
-    - `/src/app/[lang]/`: The root of the routing for this project.
+    - `src/app/[lang]/`: The root of the routing for this project.
 This directory is a “dynamic segment.”
 See the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/routing) for more information about routing.
-    - `/src/app/i18n/`: Contains scripts and translation files for internationalization (abbreviated as “i18n”)
+    - `src/app/i18n/`: Contains scripts and translation files for internationalization (abbreviated as “i18n”)
-      - `/src/app/i18n/locales/`: Contains the translations files for each supported language/locale
+      - `src/app/i18n/locales/`: Contains the translations files for each supported language/locale
-    - `/src/app/lib/`: Utilities used throughout the project.
+    - `src/app/lib/`: Utilities used throughout the project.
 There are no JSX/TSX files here.
-Shared JSX/TSX files are usually in one of the `component/` directories within `/src/app/[lang]/`.
+Shared JSX/TSX files are usually in one of the `component/` directories within `src/app/[lang]/`.
-  - `/src/e2e/`: End-to-end tests
+  - `src/e2e/`: End-to-end tests
-  - `/src/middleware.ts`: Request middleware.
+  - `src/middleware.ts`: Request middleware.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)
-- `/.editorconfig`: [EditorConfig](https://editorconfig.org/) file that contains
+- `.editorconfig`: [EditorConfig](https://editorconfig.org/) file that contains
    the preferred coding style settings for IDEs
-- `/.env`: Default values of for the environment variables.
+- `.env`: Default values of for the environment variables.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)
-- `/.env.development`: Development environment variables.
+- `.env.development`: Development environment variables.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)
-- `/.env.local`: Local environment variables.
+- `.env.local`: Local environment variables.
 Copy the `.env.local.example` file
    to create this file.
 It must **never** be committed to the project Git repository.
-- `/.env.local.example`: An example of an `.env.local` file.
+- `.env.local.example`: An example of an `.env.local` file.
 Does not affect the environment.
-- `/.env.production`: Production environment variables.
+- `.env.production`: Production environment variables.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)
-- `/.erclintrc.json`: ESLint configuration
+- `.erclintrc.json`: ESLint configuration
-- `/.gitattributes`, `/.gitignore`: Git configurations files
+- `.gitattributes`, `.gitignore`: Git configurations files
-- `/.swcrc`: SWC (Speedy Web Compiler) [configuration file](https://swc.rs/docs/configuration/swcrc)
+- `.swcrc`: SWC (Speedy Web Compiler) [configuration file](https://swc.rs/docs/configuration/swcrc)
-- `/gulpfile.mjs`: Contains the scripts for to be used with [Gulp task runner](https://gulpjs.com/)
+- `gulpfile.mjs`: Contains the scripts for to be used with [Gulp task runner](https://gulpjs.com/)
-- `/jest.config.mjs`: Configuration for [Jest](https://jestjs.io/) unit testing
+- `jest.config.mjs`: Configuration for [Jest](https://jestjs.io/) unit testing
    framework
-- `/lefthook.yml`: Configuration for [Lefthook](https://github.com/evilmartians/lefthook)
+- `lefthook.yml`: Configuration for [Lefthook](https://github.com/evilmartians/lefthook)
    Git hooks manager
-- `/LICENSE.md`: License for this project
+- `LICENSE.md`: License for this project
-- `/next-env.d.ts`: TypeScript declaration file for Next.js.
+- `next-env.d.ts`: TypeScript declaration file for Next.js.
 This file is not committed to the project Git repository.
-- `/next.config.js`: Next.js configuration.
+- `next.config.js`: Next.js configuration.
 Part of the [Next.js project structure](https://nextjs.org/docs/getting-started/project-structure)
-- `/package.json`: Project dependencies and scripts
+- `package.json`: Project dependencies and scripts
-- `/playwright.config.ts`: Configuration for [Playwright](https://playwright.dev/)
+- `playwright.config.ts`: Configuration for [Playwright](https://playwright.dev/)
    end-to-end testing framework
-- `/postcss.config.js`: Configuration for PostCSS, which is used with [Tailwind](https://tailwindcss.com/docs/installation/using-postcss)
+- `postcss.config.js`: Configuration for PostCSS, which is used with [Tailwind](https://tailwindcss.com/docs/installation/using-postcss)
-- `/README.md`: Read it.
+- `README.md`: Read it.
 It contains introductory information about this project.
-- `/tailwind.config.js`: [Tailwind CSS](https://tailwindcss.com/) configuration.
+- `tailwind.config.js`: [Tailwind CSS](https://tailwindcss.com/) configuration.
    The theme is specified in this file.
-- `/tsconfig.json`: Typescript configuration
+- `tsconfig.json`: Typescript configuration
-- `/yarn.lock`: File generated by Yarn in order to get consistent installs across machines.
+- `yarn.lock`: File generated by Yarn in order to get consistent installs across machines.
 It contains a list of the exact versions of dependencies that were installed.